Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Conservation laws and dynamics

 The result then follows directly from the estimate \eqref{APBound}. \end{proof}

-Next we address the question of how do $\gamma$, $g_{12}$, and $g_{21}$ evolve when taking $A(\kappa)$ as the Hamiltonian.
+Next we address the question of how $\gamma$, $g_{12}$, and $g_{21}$ evolve when taking $A(\kappa)$ as the Hamiltonian.
+As a complex-valued function, \(A(\kappa)\) cannot be a true Hamiltonian.
+Nevertheless, there is a natural vector field associated to it by Hamilton's equations.
+We caution the reader that this vector field does not respect the relation \(r = \pm \bar q\).
 Ultimately, we would like to restrict to the real and imaginary parts of $A(\kappa)$; however, it is convenient to temporarily retain this illusory complex Hamiltonian and recover the real and imaginary parts later using \eqref{A-Symmetries}.
-This context is important for our next two results: the vector fields we derive for the nominal $A(\kappa)$ flow, really represent a complex linear combination of the vector fields associated to the real and imaginary parts (taken separately).
+This context is important for our next two results: the evolution equations we derive for the $A(\kappa)$ vector field really represent a complex linear combination of the vector fields associated to the real and imaginary parts (taken separately).

 \begin{prop}[Lax representation] For distinct $\kappa,\vk\in\R\setminus(-1,1)$,